-- Two water inlets are fitted on the outside of the caravan, on the offside.
+Two water inlets are fitted on the outside of the caravan, on the offside.
 The upper inlet is used to fill the internal water tank, and the lower inlet is used to bypass the tank.
-The upper inlet has an electrical connection to power the external water pump.
-The lower inlet does not provide power for the external pump, water is drawn in by the internal pump only. - An external pump is supplied with the caravan, this can be used with the lower inlet when the on-board pump is being used to draw water from an external source. - The same external pump can be used with the upper inlet, this will transfer water from the external source to the internal tank.
+While The upper inlet has an electrical connection to power the external water pump, the lower inlet does not provide power for the external pump, water is drawn through the lower inlet by the internal pump.

+An external pump is supplied with the caravan,

+this can be used with the lower inlet when the on-board pump is being used to draw water from an external source.

+The same external pump can be used with the upper inlet, this will transfer water from the external source to the internal tank.
-• A white selector valve located close to the pump is used to select the water supply from the external source or the internal tank (see below).
-Please see the label on the bed flap rear, close to the tank for valve operation.
-The label is also shown below.

-The inboard pump draws water from whichever water source is in use.
+A pair of inline valves close to the pump are used to select the water supply from the external source or the internal tank.
+Please see the label on the bed flap rear close to the tank for valve operation, the label is also shown below.
+The inboard pump draws water from whichever water source is in use